-Once these details are added you are ready to login and start completing the will.
+Once these details are added you are ready to login and start completing your will.
 Before you start detailing where your assets should go, Farewill asks if you want the occasional email with special offers or discounts from itself or partners.
-If you opt into this it could mean getting lots of emails for other financial services products, which may pay a commission to the company.
+If you opt into this, it could mean getting lots of emails for other financial services products, which may pay a commission to the company.

 It is then time to get into the nitty-gritty of the will.
 You will see a personalised page that tracks how much of the document has been completed and how long each section will take.

+Step 3 is about your estate and distributing your assets.
 Once you have detailed your assets you need to decide who will receive them (known as the beneficiaries).
 This can be your children, a relative, friend or a charity.
 You need to decide on how assets are split between your beneficiaries and you are also asked to consider where the funds will go if one of the parties dies before you do.
-There is also an option to allocate gifts such as money or jewellery to people or charities and to leave instructions for your funeral.

 Step 4 is filling out an executor for your will.
 Once your assets and beneficiaries are outlined you need to choose your executors who will ensure your wishes are followed through and are responsible for making sure debts or taxes are paid.
 This role can be completed by relatives but can be time-consuming and complicated so you can also use a lawyer to do this.